What is technical SEO

 Some web hosting companies include a free SSL certificate into their services, however, most are yearly subscriptions to SSL.

-Secure Sockets Layer – SSL – is a security technology which creates an encrypted link between a web server and a browser.
+Secure Sockets Layer – SSL – is a security technology that creates an encrypted link between a web server and a browser.
 An SSL certificate is like a key, it tells your users that they are on the right website and it creates a secure connection.

-HTTPS (Secure HTTP) is becoming a website standard; unsecured websites provide with little to no benefits for users and your ranking.
+HTTPS (Secure HTTP) is becoming a website standard; unsecured websites provide little to no benefits for users and your ranking.
 You can spot a site using SSL fairly easily: the website URL starts with ‘https://’ rather than ‘http://.’

 6. Ensure your website is mobile-friendly

 A mobile-friendly site is essential as the majority of internet users are now on mobile.
 The mobile-first index by Google changed the way non-mobile sites are indexed if you don’t have a mobile-friendly site you will be ranked lower.

 Check if your website is mobile-friendly by using Google’s mobile-friendly test as it gives you an idea of how your site is seen by Google.